gyde/MySQL-Object-Model/README.md

 ### MOMCompound
 A compound scaffoling class for MySQL tables with SEVERAL columns as primary key

+## Caveats
+Here is a list of common tips, tricks and caveats currently in the MOM system.

+### On update / default value columns
+If you create a table with a column that has a default "current timestamp" value or "on update" property beware that this column is controlled completely by MOM and can't be updated by setting a value on public class variable.
+The column is omitted from any insert or update statements that MOM performs.

 ## Tests (PHPUnit)
 Tests has been designed using PHPUnit and will create and dropped tables as needed.